wp-plugins/gotmls/readme.txt

 == Changelog ==

+= 1.2.10.16 =
+* Re-calibrated the Progress Bar on the Quick Scan.
+* Improved overall error handling.
+* Minor UI enhancements and a few bug fixes.

 = 1.2.10.05 =
 * Completely revamped the scan engine to handle large file systems with better error handling.
 * Enhanced the results for the Automatic Fix process.
-* Fixes a few other small bugs.
+* Fixed a few other small bugs.

 = 1.2.09.22 =
 * Enhanced the iFrame for the File Viewer and Automatic Fix process.